List of The Idolmaster characters: Cute idols

 An idol with a helping personality who specializes in housework, whose parents' house are within the sightline of the Tottori Sand Dunes.
 She makes a voiceless cameo in episode 25 where she forms Pink Check School with Uzuki and Miho, and acts as an event MC in chapter 49 of U149.

-Her Cinderella Master single, released on March 2, 2016, charted on the Oricon Singles Chart for six weeks and topped at #9 on March 14.
+Her Cinderella Master single, released on March 2, 2016, charted on the Oricon Singles Chart for six weeks and topped at No. 9 on March 14.